davidlunarg/gfxreconstruct/layer/USAGE_android.md

 created.
 If multiple instances are active consecutively (i.e. an instance is created and destroyed before the next instance is created), the creation of each instance will generate a new file.
-For applications that create multiple instances consecutively, it will be necessary to enable capture file timestamps to prevent each new instance from overwriting the file created by the previous instance.
+For applications that create multiple instances consecutively, it will be necessary to enable capture file name timestamps to prevent each new instance from overwriting the file created by the previous instance.

 If the layer fails to open the capture file, it will make the call to `vkCreateInstance` fail, returning `VK_ERROR_INITIALIZATION_FAILED`.